Entitynt/Roblox-Pattern-Scanner/README.md

 # Roblox Pattern Scanner

-Hello I am new to c++ I have not had much IDA experience yes it is a terrible code but it is a very simple project if beginners do not skid and make an effort to understand it.
-Thanks to zayn here for explaining the address system and thanks to usrdottik for helping me find Fireproximityprompt.
+Hey, I'm new to C++ and don't have much experience with IDA yet.
+I know the code isn't perfect, but it's a simple project that can help beginners learn if they take the time to understand it instead of just copying it.
+Thanks to Zayn for explaining the address system, and to usrdottik for helping me find FireProximityPrompt.

+## What is Pattern Scanning?

+Pattern scanning is a method used to search through memory for a specific sequence of bytes (usually in hexadecimal format).
+It's commonly used in game hacking and reverse engineering to find certain functions or data structures.
+Patterns often include wildcards (?) to account for parts of the memory that might change.
+The code below is a basic implementation of pattern scanning in C++

 # Debugging
 -Release x64